What to Expect After Surgery for Primary Bone Cancer

-You?ll have pain and be on pain medication.
+You’ll have pain and be on pain medication.
 Medication is usually given in a vein.
-You can control it by pushing a button.
+You may be able to control it by pushing a button.
 This is called PCA (patient-controlled analgesia).

 You may have a urinary catheter for a few days.
 This is a tube through your urethra and into your bladder so you do not have to get out of bed to urinate or struggle to use a bedpan or urinal.

 After surgery, you may need to have chemotherapy or radiation to reduce the chance that any cancer cells that remain will spread.
 Having another type of treatment after surgery is called adjuvant therapy.
 Your surgical incision must be healed before you can start any adjuvant treatment.
 Usually, additional treatment can start a few weeks after surgery.